 An interdisciplinary rehabilitation team is essential for patients with concussions, strokes or other neurological deficits.
 In addition to optometrists, team members may include nurses, physical therapists, occupational therapists, speech-language pathologists, physical medicine doctors, neurologists, neuropsychologists, audiologists, and ophthalmologists, among others.

 The Excel Eyecare OD PA regularly assists patients in retraining their visual system to overcome symptoms and visual conditions caused by brain injury.
 If you are suffering from any of the above symptoms or conditions, please reach out to us.

-We serve patients from Charlotte, Steele Creek, Lake Wylie and Fort Mill, all throughout North Carolina.
+Our practice serves patients from Charlotte, Steele Creek, Lake Wylie, and Fort Mill, North Carolina and surrounding communities.